Cacti/documentation/Templates.md

 fashion to change the colors seen on the resulting **Aggregate Graphs** to better assist the user in interpreting the resulting **Graph**.

+In order to best follow the natural course of Template creation, the remainder of this chapter will explain Templating starting with **Data Templates**, then we will go from there to **Graph Templates**, and from there go to a walk-through of creating both a **Data Template** and **Graph Template**.

+From there, we will explain how to create a **Graph** using that newly created set of Templates.

 ## Data Templates

 In Cacti, a **Data Template** provides a skeleton for an actual **Data Source**.